h0wter/delivery-frontend/README.md

 # Delivery App ([Frontend](https://github.com/h0wter/delivery-frontend) and [Backend](https://github.com/h0wter/delivery-backend) )

-### Important❗ The backend is placed on render, the server shuts down after inactivity.
-After a new request, it needs about a minute to resume work.

 ## Application Description:

 Introducing a seamless and convenient food ordering service that revolutionizes